Spain: Balearic Islands, Mallorca & Ses Salines

 What to Expect:

-Start the day on mostly flat side roads with some traffic.
-Then continue on rolling short inclines past Tramuntana hills and typical Majorcan farmlands.
-There’ll be some inclines as you approach Caimari village, where you stop for lunch at your leisure.
-Your morning ride ends here; you can decide to shuttle to your next hotel or continue cycling on these beautiful rural roads with almost no traffic.
+Start the day on mostly flat side roads with light to moderate traffic.
+Continue along rolling hills and short inclines past the foothills of the Tramuntana range and classic Majorcan farmland.
+As you approach the village of Caimari, a few gentle climbs lead you to your lunch stop at your leisure.
+Your morning ride ends here.
+From Caimari, you can choose to shuttle to your next hotel or continue cycling along beautiful rural roads with minimal traffic.

 Cumulative Distance Range: 24 – 56 km (15 – 34 miles)

-After a fresh breakfast, set out on a relaxing ride along narrow leafy lanes and past bubbling brooks toward the bay of Pollença.
-Your first destination is Alcúdia, a fascinating city with prehistoric, Roman, Arab, and medieval influences.
-Explore a bit before continuing your ride in the protected nature reserve of Victòria peninsula.
+After a fresh breakfast, set out on a relaxing ride along narrow leafy lanes and bubbling brooks toward the Bay of Pollença.
+Your first stop is Alcúdia, a fascinating city shaped by prehistoric, Roman, Arab, and medieval influences.
+Take some time to explore before continuing your ride through the protected nature reserve on the Victòria Peninsula.

-You will pedal past a few scenic coves before arriving at a prime swimming spot, the sea coves on the Bay of Pollença.
-Be sure to pack your swimsuit in case you should decide to take a dip in the crystal-clear waters of the Mediterranean Sea.
-As you wade in the water, take in breathtaking views of Cape Formentor, its mountains, and the bay.
-Linger here a while for our picnic lunch, an inspiring setting.
+Pedal past a few scenic coves before arriving at an ideal swimming spot on the Bay of Pollença.
+Be sure to pack your swimsuit in case you’re tempted by the crystal-clear waters of the Mediterranean.
+As you wade in, take in breathtaking views of Cape Formentor, its dramatic peaks, and the surrounding bay.
+Linger here for our picnic lunch in this inspiring setting.

-This evening is on your own.
-Perhaps you’ll browse some of the galleries in the Old Town before finding the perfect place for dinner.
+This evening is yours to enjoy.
+You might browse local galleries in the Old Town before settling into the perfect spot for dinner.

 Today’s Ride Choices

-Morning: Pollença to Alcúdia and coves — 30 km (18 miles)
+Morning: Pollença to Alcúdia and Coves — 26 km (16 miles)

 What to Expect: